LuisVilarBarbosa/TextCategorizer/README.md

 The pytest-cov plugin is used to perform the tests and generate a coverage report that can be analyzed in any browser.

+It is recommended to perform the final tests using Docker because it ensures that the entire pipeline is working correctly and that no invalid cross-device renaming is occurring.

 * \<path-to-TextCategorizer\> is the path of folder "TextCategorizer".

 To test natively on Windows, open a shell (an Anaconda prompt is recommended) and type the following commands: